halversm/sp24-lab8/README.md

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+### Exercise 1: What familiar design pattern does this chapter employ?

+Write your answers to the questions below.

+* What design pattern do you think Wilson is using in section 10.4, and why?
+* How might you use this pattern to implement other kinds of archive features/properties?

+### Exercise 2: Applying the ideas in this chapter to your group project

+Many of the concepts---and their implementations---in this chapter could be useful for your personal archive project.
+With your partner, discuss how you might extend the code from this chapter to be useful in your group project.
+Why and how might you do so?

+Include a summary of your discussion here.

+### Exercise 3: SDX section 10.6

 Write a short summary of what you did (which exercises) below.